Search

 Are organ donations allowed within the Noahide Commandments?

-Gentiles are not commanded that they must be buried in the earth.
+Gentiles do not have a commandment that they must be buried in the earth.
 Therefore, it is permissible for a Gentile to plan for donation of organs after his or her passing.
-Since they have this option, it is a meritorious thing for them to give this great gift.
+Since they have this option, it is a meritorious thing for them to give this gift.
 It can provide an improved physical life, and even life itself, to another person.
-However, it must be noted that G-d’s Torah defines life by the beating of the heart.
+However, G-d’s Torah law defines the state of life or death of a person by the beating of the heart.
+Furthermore, G-d mandated a mission for doctors to provide healing, and not to do the opposite, as explained here.

 Therefore, any Gentile who wishes to donate organs is encouraged to make a legally binding stipulation through a Living Will that is consistent with this Torah law.
-It should stipulate that no organs may be removed, and no life-support mechanisms may be discontinued (if they have already been applied), before the heart has permanently stopped beating.
+This type of will includes a stipulation not to remove any organs, or discontinue any life-support mechanisms that are in place, before the heart permanently stops beating.

 From Ethics of the Fathers 3:14, “[Rabbi Akiva] used to say: Beloved is Man, for he was created in the Divine image.
-It is an even greater [act of] love that it was made known to him that he was created in the Divine image, as it states, ‘In the image of G-d was man created’ [Genesis 1:27].”
+It is an even greater [act of] love that it was made known to him that he was created in the Divine image, as it states, ‘In the image of G-d was man created’ [Genesis 1:27]”.
 This verse refers to all mankind.
-A practical lesson from this is that the human body should not be treated disrespectfully, even in death.
+A practical lesson from this is not to treat the human body disrespectfully, even in death.
 We learn from Genesis 3:19 that the most respectful treatment for a human corpse is burial.